Facebuster: Belly-to-back inverted mat slam

+A version of this move also exists which is a Moonsault Styles Clash and was innovated and used by the late indy pro wrestler Brandon Kaplan, and was better known under the names Spyral (or Spiral) and BKNY, which he called the Panther Bomb.
+He used the move against his opponent against Mike Sydal in an Aerial Assault Match held at CZW Tangled Web 2 in 2009 in which one of the turnbuckle posts has a box mounted on top to allow a diving wrestler extra height for their moves.
+The initial setup for this move was complicated as it required Mike, while facing the ring, to be placed on top of the box in a sitting position.
+Brandon would then bend Mike forwards with a front facelock placing Mike's head between his legs, grabbing him around his midsection and then lifted him upside-down with them both facing in the same direction.
+Brandon then hooked both of Mike's arms his legs and performed a diving moonsault, planting Mike's body into the mat face-first.
+This move was extremely dangerous since Mike's arms were hooked with Brandon's legs and couldn't brace for the impact, he was knocked unconscious along with giving him a concussion as well as broken ribs, having one of wrist broken, and he had a seizure in the locker room post-match.
+All of this would put him out of action for 6–8 months.
+Mike could be heard yelling "No, don't do it!" when he made a last second decision that he didn't want to take the move but felt pressured throughout the process from Brandon, who many at the time felt was going into business for himself.
+This move was never used again afterwards.

 Belly-to-back facebuster

 Like a belly-to-back suplex, the attacking wrestler wraps their arms around the opponent in a waistlock, lifts the opponent in the air, and falls forward into a facebuster.
 Brooke Tessmacher used this as her finisher and called it the Tess-Shocker.

 Swinging belly-to-back facebuster

 The opponent is lifted in sidewinder suplex position before being swung around and driven face first into the mat by the attacker.

 Diving facebuster

 This variation sees the wrestler grab a hold over the opponent's head/hair, then climb to the second rope or and finally jump from there dropping to their knees or in a sitout position and planting the opponent face first to the mat.
 In another variation the wrestler could just jump from the turnbuckle grabbing the opponent's head/hair in the air and planting them to the mat.